ip5038/FetchRecipe/README.md

 How to run the project:
 1. Download the project or clone the repo
 2. Go to the project folder and open FetchRecipe.xcodeproj
-3. Select your simulator and click the Run button
+3. Select your simulator and click the Run button.
+Please choose an iPhone simulator as UI has not been fully tested on iPad device.
 4. Once the simulator launches you may have to wait a couple seconds for the recipes to download.